 - a competitive salary

 - holiday allowance related to grade and length of service, rising from 25 or 27 days to 30 days per year, plus 8 statutory public and bank holidays (pro-rata for part-time employees)

 - leave for examinations, approved studies, public duties, special / reserve forces, environmental work, trade union representatives and health and safety representatives

-- occupational health benefits, including counselling and advisory service, eye care service and access to Care First advisory service
+- occupational health benefits, including counselling and advisory service, eye care service and access to Help (our employee assistance service)

 - interest free loans for season tickets and / or bicycles and safety equipment